Starting 2025 with good communication intentions, we are pleased to bring you the January UPDATE.

 Using Comic Strip Conversations Created by Carol Gray, Comic Strip Conversations (CSCs) are simple visual representations of conversation using stick figures and symbols to represent social interactions and abstract aspects of conversation and colour can be used to represent the emotional content of a statement or message.
 By seeing the different elements of a conversation presented visually, some of the more abstract aspects of social communication (such as recognising the feelings of others) are made more 'concrete' and are therefore easier to understand.
 Comic strip conversations can also offer an insight into how an autistic person perceives a situation and can show the things that are actually said in a conversation, how people might be feeling and what people's intentions might be.
 Comic Strip Conversations can help autistic children to understand concepts that they find particularly difficult.
 By drawing as they talk, CSCs can be used to learn about different social situations.
 In a comic strip conversation, the autistic person takes the lead role, with parents, carers or teachers offering support and guidance.
 Comic Strip Conversations can be used to plan for a situation in the future that may be causing anxiety or concern.
 For example, an exam or a social event.
 However, remember that plans can sometimes change and it is important to present the information in a way that allows for unexpected changes to a situation.
 How to Create your Own Comic Strip Conversation 1.
 Start with small talk (for example, talking about the weather) to get the person you are supporting familiar with drawing whilst talking and to mimic ordinary social interactions.
 2. Ask a range of questions about a specific situation or type of social interaction and the autistic person answers by speaking and drawing their response.
 3. Summarise the event or situation you have discussed by using the drawings as a guide.
 4. Think about how to address any identified problems or concerns.
 5. Develop an Action Plan for similar situations in the future; which will be a helpful guide for the autistic person.
 6. For complex situations, or for people who have difficulty reporting events in sequence, comic strip boxes may be used, or drawings can be numbered in the sequence in which they occur.
 7. You can use paper, pencils, crayons and markers, and computer word processing applications, or use an app.
 Ask the person you are supporting to choose what materials they would like to use.
 8. You can prepare your Comic Strip conversations in a notebook, or save on a smartphone or tablet to refer back to as helpful, and to recall key concepts.
 Thank You and More Information

 We thank Lisa for leading this informative workshop session and for the useful notes here.
 For more information, you can click on the links below.
+We are pleased to bring you this first EVENTS newsletter of school year 2024 - 2025.

 Supporting your Professional Development This issue includes the following programmes, courses and events from our partners for your professional development intended to support and enhance the work of your school: